NilFoundation/dbms-python/docs/wal.rst

 ---------------------

-**Write-Ahead Log (WAL)** is a set of append-only files recording all writes on ArangoDB server.
+**Write-Ahead Log (WAL)** is a set of append-only files recording all writes on DbmsDB server.
 It is typically used to perform data recovery after a crash or synchronize slave databases with master databases in replicated environments.
 WAL operations can only be performed by admin users via ``_system`` database.